 I currently live in San Antonio, TX and have expertise in identifying insects, many types of spiders, and other arthropod critters that infest lawns, ornamentals, structures, trees, pets and livestock.
 Mites are not a strong point of mine.
 I'm not a licensed doctor, so I cannot provide medical diagnosis of conditions possibly related to insects or other arthropods.
 If you've got an interesting photo for me to see, attach it to your question, or let me know and I'll give you my email so the picture will get to me.
 If you have hosted an insect photo on a website, please include the link so I can go look at it and provide a faster ID for you.

-Over 20 years' experience as an entomologist: 5 years as a biologist with Merck Animal Health (I was part of the R&D team that worked to develop FrontLine) and 7 years as an Integrated Pest Management (IPM) Specialist in San Antonio, Texas with Texas Cooperative Extension.
+22+ years' experience as an entomologist: 5 years as a biologist with Merck Animal Health (I was part of the R&D team that worked to develop FrontLine flea and tick products) and 7 years as an Integrated Pest Management (IPM) Specialist in San Antonio, Texas with Texas Cooperative Extension.

 Veterinary Parasitology, Southwestern Entomologist, San Antonio Express News, San Antonio Gardener Newsletter